 To calculate a carpet’s density rating, you’ll need to plug a few measurements in a mathematical formula.
 Here are a few terms to know when calculating density:

-- Pile or face weight: This is the amount of fiber in ounces used per square yard of carpeting.
+- Carpet pile or face weight: This is the amount of fiber in ounces used per square yard of carpeting.
 The measure only includes the carpet fiber, not any of the backing materials.

-- Pile height: This is the length of the carpet fibers in inches.
+- Carpet pile height: This is the length of the carpet fibers in inches.